DJ LeMahieu Player Props: Yankees vs. Rangers

 DJ LeMahieu At The Plate

-- LeMahieu has 10 doubles, two triples, seven home runs and 17 walks while hitting .228.
+- LeMahieu has 11 doubles, two triples, seven home runs and 17 walks while batting .228.

-- LeMahieu has picked up a hit in 64.5% of his 62 games this season, with multiple hits in 17.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.